Isotretinoin

 Print this page

-Isotretinoin is used to treat severe acne.
-It works by reducing the amount of oil made by the glands in your skin, inhibiting the growth of bacteria, reducing pore clogging and decreasing inflammation.
+Isotretinoin is used to treat severe acne that is not getting better with other treatments.
+It reduces the amount of oil made by the glands in your skin and shrinks the oil-producing glands (sebaceous glands).
+It also inhibits the growth of bacteria and reduces pore clogging, redness and inflammation.

 Isotretinoin is an effective treatment for acne.
 About 9 out of 10 people treated with isotretinoin see a significant improvement in their acne after a single course of isotretinoin, although during the first few weeks of treatment the acne may worsen before it starts to improve.

-• The usual dose of isotretinoin is 10 mg or 20 mg once a day until the acne has cleared (usually 3–5 months).
+• The usual dose of isotretinoin is 10 mg or 20 mg once a day until your acne has cleared (usually 3 to 5 months but it can take up to 18 months).

-• Your doctor will then reduce your dose by half for a further 2–4 months to avoid the acne coming back and scarring.
+• Your doctor will then reduce your dose for a further 2 to 4 months to avoid the acne coming back and scarring.

 Risk of birth defects